mehdihadeli/awesome-dotnet-core-education/docs/ef-core/ef-core.md

 - [Lex45x/QueryNinja](https://github.com/Lex45x/QueryNinja/wiki) - Framework for dynamic query building regardless of the source and target.
 - [jtheisen/reconciler](https://github.com/jtheisen/reconciler) - Update an entity graph in store to a given one by inserting, updating and removing the respective entities.
 - [koenbeuk/EntityFrameworkCore.Projectables](https://github.com/koenbeuk/EntityFrameworkCore.Projectables) - Project over properties and functions in your linq queries
+- [mattwar/iqtoolkit](https://github.com/mattwar/iqtoolkit) - A Toolkit for building LINQ IQueryable providers.
+This is the official move of my IQToolkit project from CodePlex.

   <div align="right">
     <b><a href="#contents">↥ Back To Top</a></b>
   </div>